Advantages of Buried Intrusion Detection Systems

 Who Use Underground Detection Systems?

-- Army bases – when army bases are situated near international borders or enemy lines there is a risk of intruders.
-The underground detectors will recognize any person or vehicle approaching the base perimeter, whether they get closer to the base on foot, by car or by digging their way into the base.
+- Army bases – our underground seismic detectors will recognize any person or vehicle approaching the base perimeter, whether they get closer to the base on foot, by car or by digging their way into the base.

 - Prisons – In recent years, there were a few cases of jail breaks that were done underground.
 Either the prisoners had dug their way out of jail, or as in some cases, external teams dug their way into the prisons, creating a tunnel that enabled prisoners to get out of prison.
 By using the buried intrusion detection system prison security team can easily identify any digging done inside or outside of the prison perimeter.